-- Assembled the drop tubes and brackets. - Continued review of and prepared responses for submittals and RFIs. - Met with ProVen to discuss the weekend closures schedule for Tunnel OCS work.
+- Installed drop tubes in Tunnels 1 4. - Continued review of and prepared responses for submittals and RFIs. - Met with ProVen to discuss the weekend closures schedule for Tunnel OCS work.

-- Continue procuring and fabrication of OCS termination structures from steel shop drawings based on as-built survey of foundations and shop drawing approval. - Review and respond to submittals, RFIs, and SSWPs as needed. - Start the installation of the drop tubes at all tunnels. - Prepare and plan for the six consecutive weekend shutdowns for installation of the OCS in the tunnels.
+- Continue procuring and fabrication of OCS termination structures from steel shop drawings based on as-built survey of foundations and shop drawing approval. - Review and respond to submittals, RFIs, and SSWPs as needed. - Complete the installation of the drop tubes at all tunnels. - Prepare and plan for the six consecutive weekend shutdowns for installation of the wires, OCS termination structures in all tunnels, and masonry at South Tunnel 4.